-In cases of unusual circumstances, exceptions to the above procedures may be allowed upon petition to the Registrar and approval by the Board of Admissions.
+In cases of unusual circumstances, exceptions to the above procedures may be allowed upon petition to the Dean of Admissions and Records and approval by the Board of Admissions.

-REQUIREMENTS OF PRE-'63-'64 GRADUATES FOR EARNING B.D.
+REQUIREMENTS OF PRE-'64-'65 GRADUATES FOR EARNING B.D.
 DEGREE

-In general, the preceding regulations apply to former graduates of the seminary.
-Interested graduates may obtain specific regulations and an evaluation of individual programs by writing to the registrar.
+In general, the preceding regulations apply to former graduates of the Seminary.
+Interested graduates may obtain specific regulations and an evaluation of individual programs by writing to the Dean of Admissions and Records.
 Some particular details are the following: